Brake Technician Knowledge

 - what can go wrong with it….

-- and what that will cause.
+- and what it does.

 Many technicians servicing brake systems do not have a good enough handle on the first point listed above, how each part works.
 Without this the technicians will be faced with replacing parts to try and correct a problem.
 This is the definition of a “parts changer”.
 Brake technicians have a clear understanding of each part in the system and how it relates to the overall system operation.
 This gives them the ability to understand what can go wrong with the part and what it will cause.
 They use this in applying a logical approach to the diagnosis of the various brake problems they encounter.